My Account

 Please get in touch with us as early as possible if you need help to pay your rent.
 Alternatively, there is advice and support available from your local Citizens Advice.

 You do not need to take any action.
-We will continue to collect your rent using your direct debit (and any other arrangement you may already have in place) which will be adjusted to your new rent.
+We will continue to collect your rent using your Direct Debit (and any other arrangement you may already have in place) which will be adjusted to your new rent.

 You will need to instruct your bank to change your standing order.
 If your bank sets up a new standing order (instead of amending the existing one) please make sure they close the old one.